Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

 In Fig. \ref{fig:LdeltaF}, we present the corresponding $L$ values of our sampled points of ${\Delta F^{\mathrm{Ca48}}, \Delta F^{\mathrm{Pb208}}}$.
 As expected, $L$ is sensitive to both the neutron skin of $^{48}$Ca and $^{208}$Pb, with the points moving collectively from lower left to upper right with increasing $L$.
-This movement highlights the challenge of finding parameterizations that satisfy both PREX and CREX measurements by only tuning parameters controlling the $L$ values.
+This movement highlights the challenge of finding parameterizations that satisfy both PREX-2/CREX measurements by only tuning parameters controlling the $L$ values.
 Notably, for the same $L$, Skyrme models predict slightly smaller $\Delta F$ due to the larger slope of the constant $L$ relation for $\Delta F$ compared to RMF models, as seen in Fig. \ref{fig:LdeltaF}.
 This can be understood from the Pearson correlation coefficient between $\Delta F$ and $L(n_B)$ in Fig. \ref{fig:pearson_FL}.
-The Pearson correlation peaks around two-thirds of the saturation density for $^{208}$Pb, where the neutron skin correlates well with the form factor difference $\Delta F$ for $^{208}$Pb.
-The neutron skin is known to correlate best with the symmetry energy slope at two-thirds of the saturation density for the Skyrme model \cite{brown2000neutron}, a correlation confirmed by RMF models as well \cite{typel2001neutron}.
-Our Pearson correlation study for $\Delta F^{\mathrm{Ca48}}$ suggests that $\Delta F^{\mathrm{Ca48}}$ measured in CREX is most sensitive to the symmetry energy slope $L$ at higher densities: $n_B=0.12$ fm$^{-3}$ for the RMF model and $n_B=0.16$ fm$^{-3}$ for the Skyrme model, around saturation density.
-The Pearson correlation is equal between the two nuclei for the RMF model, while the Pearson correlation for $^{208}$Pb is much higher than for $^{48}$Ca in Skyrme models, explaining the larger slope of the constant $L$ relation for $\Delta F$.